 Distribution of Materials - Anyone wishing to distribute unofficial written material must first submit for approval a copy of the material directly to the building principal at least 48 hours in advance of desired distribution time.
-Specific guidelines can be found in Board Policy 502.12R, available in any K-1 office.
+Specific guidelines can be found in Board Policy 502.12R, available in the office.

 Dress Requirements and Personal Hygiene - Students are expected to come to school neat and clean.
 Those with unusual circumstances will be referred to the school nurse for counseling or intervention.
-Additional follow up may be necessary from the guidance department.

 Students are to wear full-length shirts and blouses.
 Any attire displaying anti-American slogans, liquor, drugs, or profanity will not be permitted.
-Students who wear such attire will be asked to either remove the clothing if other clothing is available, call their parents to bring them an item of clothing that is appropriate, or wear the clothing inside out for the remainder of the day (Visitors to school are reminded to wear appropriate clothing when they come to the school.)
-Caps and hats are not to be worn in classrooms except as part of a building or class activity.
+Students are to wear shoes while at school.
+Students should wear boots, gloves, and adequate outer garments during inclement weather.